ChristopherPtak/AnagramBot/README.md

 _A Discord bot that randomly finds anagrams in text channel messages_

+This bot watches messages in text channels, and randomly picks out some messages to search for anagrams.
+It then scans through short phrases from those messages, searching for combinations of common words that form anagrams of the chosen phrases, and sends a message in chat if one is found.

 ### Instructions

 1. Create a text file called `token.txt` containing the secure token for your